riglr/riglr/README.md

 ### Test Data Strategy: Downloading and Simulating Blockchain Data

-To test against realistic and complex on-chain states, we will implement mainnet forking and transaction replay.
+To test against realistic and complex blockchain states, we will implement mainnet forking and transaction replay.

 **Implementation:**

 1. **Mainnet Forking:** We will create local test environments that mirror the state of a public network at a specific block, enabling fast and deterministic execution against real-world data.
 2. **Transaction Replay:** Historical transactions will be fetched and replayed against a local test validator to thoroughly test indexers, event parsers, and streaming systems.
-3. **State Seeding:** Scripts will be developed to programmatically set up specific on-chain states on a local validator before tests are executed.
+3. **State Seeding:** Scripts will be developed to programmatically set up specific blockchain states on a local validator before tests are executed.

 **Available Resources:**